slugger-analytics/ALPB_Pitching_Widget/README.md

   - Pitch Type Percentages
 - **PDF Export**: Create a printable one-sheet pitcher report for scouting or game prep.

+## Data APIs

+- **Trackman** – Pitch-by-pitch data including spin rate, pitch type, velocity, break, and more.
+- **Pointstreak** – Aggregated season stats such as ERA, innings pitched, and strikeouts.

+We accessed data via their APIs using Postman and R's `httr` and `jsonlite` packages, implementing pagination and caching to improve performance.

 ## Installation

 To run the app locally, install the following R packages: